Video will appear as you scroll through the story

 The fighting starts before dinner most nights in the Nelson house.
 A boy sits at the piano and plays loud enough to drown out the sound of two people who used to love each other.

 "Thieves in the Temple" (Prince, 1990).
 "Love, come quick, love, come in a hurry, there are thieves in the temple tonight."
-The closest Prince ever came to putting his childhood loss into a single metaphor.
+Written after his breakup with Kim Basinger, Prince turned romantic betrayal into something that sounds like a hymn collapsing.

 The Split